Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Introduction

 The most common framework for studying CCA is the deterministic mean-field Smoluchowski equation, which describes the time evolution of the average cluster-size distribution under aggregation (see Refs.~\cite{leyvraz2003scaling, aldous1999deterministic,krapivsky2010kinetic,WATTIS20061,handbook} for reviews).
 Information about the physical system, such as cluster shape~\cite{puthalath2023lattice} as well as the transport mechanism responsible for bringing clusters together in space, is encoded in the collision kernel, which specifies the rate of collisions between clusters of different masses.
 The Smoluchowski equation is solvable for the average mass distribution for three collision kernels: the constant kernel, where the collision rate is independent of cluster masses; the sum kernel, where it is the sum of the colliding masses; and the product kernel, where the rate is proportional to the product of the colliding masses.
 In the case of the product kernel, a sol--gel transition occurs at a finite scaled time.
 Beyond this transition time, mass is no longer conserved and the Smoluchowski equation breaks down.
 More results on the typical evolution of the product kernel are reviewed in Sec.~\ref{model}.

 The Smoluchowski equation ignores stochastic effects and therefore provides no information about fluctuations or deviations from the typical evolution.
 In recent work, we developed a general formalism based on a path-integral approach~\cite{rajesh2024exact}, together with a complementary biased Monte Carlo algorithm~\cite{dandekar2023monte}, to study large deviations in cluster--cluster aggregation.
 Within this framework, the probability $P(M,N,t)$ that $N$ particles remain at time $t$ when starting from $M$ monomers at $t=0$ can be expressed as the minimization of an action functional.
 For a general collision kernel, this leads to \be \lim_{M \to \infty}\frac{-\ln P(M, M \phi, \tau/M)}{M} = f(\phi, \tau), \ee where $f(\phi,\tau)$ defines the large-deviation function (LDF).
+We note that this is consistent with the Smoluchowski equation which has a sensible solution only in the scaled variable $\tau=Mt$.
+Likewise, we have to work in the limit of $\phi=N/M$ fixed.
 Closed-form expressions for $f(\phi,\tau)$ were obtained for the constant and sum kernels~\cite{rajesh2024exact}.
 For the product kernel, the LDF was expressed as a minimization problem.
 Although numerical analysis revealed a singularity (a jump in the second derivative) in the product kernel LDF, a complete analytic characterization of the LDF remained out of reach.
 We note that the path-integral approach is fully general, and has since been extended to $k$-nary aggregation processes ($kA\to \ell A$)~\cite{rajesh2025exact}.

 An alternative approach to understanding the LDF for the product kernel exploits its connection to the Erd\H{o}s--R\'enyi random graph.
 Product-kernel aggregation provides a dynamic representation of this graph model: starting from monodispersed initial conditions, the mass distribution at any fixed time $t$ coincides with the distribution of connected-component sizes in an Erd\H{o}s--R\'enyi graph with edge probability $p = t/N$, where $N$ is the number of vertices.
 In this mapping, coagulation events map to the appearance of edges between previously disconnected components, while the gelation transition coincides with the emergence of a giant component.
 This mapping allows large-deviation properties of cluster sizes to be studied equivalently within the static graph ensemble or the dynamic aggregation framework~\cite{andreis2021large,andreis2023large}.